 How do I carry back a net capital loss from my stocks, bonds, or mutual funds?

-by TurboTax• Updated 1 week ago
+by TurboTax•4• Updated 3 weeks ago

-On a tax return, 50% of a capital gain becomes a taxable capital gain and 50% of a capital loss becomes an allowable capital loss.
+On a tax return, 50% (the inclusion rate) of a capital gain becomes a taxable capital gain and 50% of a capital loss becomes an allowable capital loss.
 Allowable capital losses can be applied against your taxable capital gains to reduce your income and tax owing.
 If after that there’s any allowable capital loss left over, it becomes part of your net capital loss pool for the year.
-You can carry back your net capital losses up to three years (or forward to any future year) to reduce taxable capital gains from those other years.

-Follow the instructions for how to carry back a net capital loss in TurboTax.
+Here's how to carry back a net capital loss in TurboTax.

 More like this